Fast Privacy-Preserving Text Classification based on Secure Multiparty Computation: Introduction

 \subsection{Our Contributions}

 These are the main contributions of this work:

 \begin{itemize}

 \item \textbf{A privacy-preserving Naive Bayes classification (PPNBC) protocol}: We propose the first privacy-preserving Naive Bayes classifier with private feature extraction.
 Previous works assumed the features to be publicly known.
 It is based on secret sharing techniques from MPC.
 In our solution, given a trained model it is possible to classify/predict an example without revealing any additional information to the parties other than the classification result, which can be revealed to one or both parties.
-We provide a security proof for the proposed protocol using the Universal Composability (UC) framework~\cite{Canetti01Uni}, thus proving that it enjoys strong securities guarantees and can be arbitrary composed without compromising the security.
+We prove that our solution is secure using the Universal Composability (UC) framework~\cite{Canetti01Uni}, the gold standard framework for analyzing the security of cryptographic protocols, thus proving that it enjoys very strong security guarantees, and can be arbitrary composed as well as used in realistic scenarios such as the Internet without compromising the security of the solution.

 \item \textbf{An efficient and optimized software implementation of the protocol:} The proposed protocol is implemented in Rust using an up-to-date version of the RustLynx framework available at \url{https://bitbucket.org/uwtppml/rustlynx/src/master/}.